onap/integration/docs/docs_vFW_CNF_CDS.rst

 CDS model        `vFW CBA Model`_        CDS CBA model used in `vFW CDS Dublin`_ demo
 ===============  =================       ===========

-All changes to related ONAP components and Use Case can be found from this `Jira Epic`_ ticket.
+.. note::  Since the Guilin release `vFW_CNF_CDS Model`_ contains sources that allow to model and instantiate CNF with VNF/Heat orchestration approach (Frankfurt) and with native Helm orchestration approach.
+Please follow README.txt description and further documentation here to generate and select appropriate onboarding package which will leverage appropriate SO orchestration path.

 Modeling Onboarding Package/Helm
 ................................

 The starting point for this demo was Helm package containing one Kubernetes application, see `vFW_Helm Model`_.
 In this demo we decided to follow SDC/SO vf-module concept the same way as original vFW demo was split into multiple vf-modules instead of one (`vFW_NextGen`_).
 The same way we splitted Helm version of vFW into multiple Helm packages each matching one dedicated vf-module.

-Produced onboarding package has following MANIFEST file (package/MANIFEST.json) having all Helm packages modeled as dummy Heat resources matching to vf-module concept (that is originated from Heat), so basically each Helm application is visible to ONAP as own vf-module.
-Actual Helm package is delivered as CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT package through SDC and SO.
-Dummy heat templates are matched to helm packages by the same prefix of the file name.
+The Guilin version of the `vFW_CNF_CDS Model`_ contains files required to create **VSP onboarding packages in two formats**: the **Dummy Heat** (available in Frankfurt release already) one that considers association of each Helm package with dummy heat templates and the **Native Helm** one where each Helm package is standalone and is natively understood in consequence by SO.
+For both variants of VSP Helm packages are matched to the vf-module concept, so basically each Helm application after instantiation is visible to ONAP as a separate vf-module.
+The chosen format for onboarding has **crucial** role in the further orchestration approach applied for Helm package instantiation.
+The **Dummy Heat** will result with orchestration through the **Openstack Adapter** component of SO while **Native Helm** will result with **CNF Adapter**.
+Both approaches will result with instantiation of the same CNF, however the **Native Helm** approach will be enhanced in the future releases while **Dummy Heat** approach will become deprecated in the future.

-CDS model (CBA package) is delivered as SDC supported own type CONTROLLER_BLUEPRINT_ARCHIVE.
+Produced **Dummy Heat** VSP onboarding package `Creating Onboarding Package`_ format has following MANIFEST file (package_dummy/MANIFEST.json).
+The Helm package is delivered as CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT package through SDC and SO.
+Dummy heat templates are matched to Helm packages by the same prefix <vf_module_label> of the file name that for both dummy Heat teamplate and for CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT must be the same, like i.e. *vpg* vf-module in the manifest file below.
+The name of the CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACT artifact is predefined and needs to match the pattern: <vf_module_label>_cloudtech_k8s_charts.tgz.
+More examples can be found in `Modeling Onboarding Package/Helm`_ section.

 ::